-Blunt trauma is a more serious type of head injury that can occur in an automobile accident when a moving head strikes a stationary object like the windshield, where the head is impacted causing an open wound which can be sustained from a variety of sources such as roof crush or occupant ejection in a car accident.
-At impact the brain opposite the site of impact is pulled away from the skull, injuring the brain there.
+Blunt trauma is a more serious type of head injury that can occur in an automobile accident when a moving head strikes a stationary object such as the windshield, where the head is impacted, causing an open wound which can be sustained from a variety of sources such as roof crush or occupant ejection in a car accident.
+At impact, the brain opposite the site of impact is pulled away from the skull, injuring the brain there.

-Common TBI symptoms include loss of consciousness, confusion and disorientation, mild amnesia, difficulty of recall, headaches, dizziness, blurred vision, light sensitivity, balance disorder, fainting, fatigue, blackouts, nausea and vomiting, tinnitus (ringing of the ears), slurred speech, changes in sleep patterns, and changes in emotion and behaviour (such as irritability, anger, anxiety, apathy, loneliness, abnormal laughing or crying, aggression, impulsiveness, or lack of restraint).
-TBI is further broken down into three degrees of severity: Mild, Moderate, and Severe.
+Common TBI symptoms include loss of consciousness, confusion and disorientation, mild amnesia, difficulty of recall, headaches, dizziness, blurred vision, light sensitivity, balance disorder, fainting, fatigue, blackouts, nausea and vomiting, tinnitus (ringing of the ears), slurred speech, changes in sleep patterns, and changes in emotion and behavior (such as irritability, anger, anxiety, apathy, loneliness, abnormal laughing or crying, aggression, impulsiveness, or lack of restraint).
+TBI is further broken down into three degrees of severity: mild, moderate, and severe.

 Mild traumatic brain injury is more commonly known as a concussion.
-If it knocks the victim out at all, unconsciousness lasts for thirty minutes or less.
-Symptoms often appear at or soon after the injury, but may not develop for days or even weeks.
-The symptoms are usually temporary, but can last for months of years.
+If it knocks the victim out at all, unconsciousness lasts for 30 minutes or less.
+Symptoms often appear at or soon after the injury but may not develop for days or even weeks.
+The symptoms are usuallytemporary but can last for months of years.

-Moderate traumatic brain injury causes unconsciousness for longer than thirty minutes.
-The symptoms are similar to its mild cousin, but tend to be more severe and longer lasting.
+Moderate traumatic brain injury causes unconsciousness for longer than 30 minutes.
+The symptoms are similar to its mild cousin but tend to be more severe and longer lasting.

-Severe traumatic brain injury knocks the victim unconscious for longer than twenty-four hours.
-Symptoms are similar, but increasingly severe to mild and moderate TBI.
+Severe traumatic brain injury knocks the victim unconscious for longer than 24 hours.
+Symptoms are similar but increasingly severe compared to mild and moderate TBI.